Imam Khomeini International University

 Imam Khomeini International University (IKIU), informally Qazvin International University, is an international university in Iran that was founded after the Islamic Revolution.
 The bill of IKIU’s constitution was ratified by the Iranian Parliament in 1984.
 Constituent organs of IKIU include Board of trustees, president, and council.
 Deputies for Education, Research, and Students and Culture are some of the other departments.

-IKIU has formed the Brilliant-Talent students’ office to recognize top students and to support and guide the students, providing educational and welfare facilities.
-It has seven faculties.
-The Persian Language Teaching Center has hosted students from more than 96 countries.
-Amirreza Vakilifard is the founding member of the first-ever Persian Language teaching department aimed at foreign learners in Iran.

 History

 The university was established in 1984 to further culture, civilization, and thought of Muslim world.
 As an educational, research, and cultural institution under the Ministry of Science, Research and Technology, IKIU has the following aims: